roddicki/phonegap-play-audio/README.md

 (typically these would be triggered by an event listener)

-It is possible to use multiple audio files with multiple instances of audio.play without conflict
+It is possible to use multiple audio files with multiple instances of audio.play without conflict.
+Triggering multiple files to play will result in overlapping audio playback.

 	audio.play("path/to/my/audioFile1.mp3");
 	audio.play("path/to/my/audioFile2.mp3");